- Chart

 Total Addressable Market (TAM)

-The total addressable market for contract food services, facilities management, and uniform services is substantial and global, estimated to be in the hundreds of billions of dollars.
-Aramark is well-positioned to capture a significant portion of this market, particularly within its established geographic regions and service segments.
+The global market for food services, facilities management, and uniform services is vast and estimated to be in the hundreds of billions of dollars.
+Aramark is well-positioned to capture a significant portion of this TAM through its diversified service offerings and global presence, particularly within North America where it holds a strong market share.

 Upturn SWOT Analysis